-As noted previously, the line item for health benefits will be increasing by \$468,069 or 9.54% vs. 2012-13.
+As noted previously, the line item for health benefits will be increasing by \$453,509 or 9.24% vs. 2012-13.
 At this time, renewal rates from CIGNA are at 9% for all groups in the Board of Education health plan except for the certified administrators who are moving to a high deductible plan on 7/1/2013.
+An additional .24% has been added to reflect benefits for proposed new staff.